chpatola/docker_course_2021/README.md

 # Docker course 2021
 Repo for the course <a href="https://devopswithdocker.com/" target="_blank">DevOps with Docker at University of Helsinki</a>

+Note 1: More files and/or screenshots than listed in the Readme may be available in the corresponding folders

-Note: As I do not have sudo rights to my university computer, I did the exercises on an azure virtual machine.
+Note 2: As I do not have sudo rights to my university computer, I did the exercises on an azure virtual machine.

+## PART 1

 ### Exercise 1.1
 #### Task